 - I’ve gone ahead and written an entire article about it here.

-- The way we “combat” this on SubmitHub is to try and give you data about how many plays that playlister’s playlist actually generates.
+- The way they “combat” this on SubmitHub is to try and give you data about how many plays that playlister’s playlist actually generates.
 We recommend paying attention to that number rather than looking at how many followers they have in total.

 You’ve reached the end :)